 Find an aesthetic blog theme

 The way your blog looks (fonts, layout, and other styling) is influenced by your theme.
 You can find many free themes just by googling, but the best ones will require spending a little money.
-If you’re on WordPress.org (NOT WordPress.com), I have a post on the best WordPress themes for under $50 (including my own current theme).
+If you’re on WordPress.org (NOT WordPress.com), I have a post on the best WordPress themes for under $50.

-If you’re on Blogger, the creator of my WordPress theme actually offers a free minimalist Blogger theme.
-I would also highly recommend the themes by Fearne Creative Design on Etsy ($4-20).
+If you’re on Blogger, I would highly recommend the themes by Soul Muse Design on Etsy ($4-20).
 The owner, Eve, is the loveliest person and is so responsive to questions.
 Her themes are also super beautiful, and she installs them for you for free.

 Before you buy a theme, be sure to run the sample website through a speed tester.
 If it’s already slow on the example website, you can expect it to be even slower once you upload your photos and posts.

 Create a header/logo and upload a favicon

 Next, you’ll want to think about your website branding.
 If you like designing things yourself, head over to Canva (affiliate link), which is a user-friendly, freemium platform that allows you to design anything from logos to Pinterest pins to resumes.
 Your website header (the top section of your site) doesn’t have to be fancy—it can just be the title of your blog in a nice font.
 You could even skip the header and leave your blog name in the default text of your blog theme.

 Once you have a header, you’ll want to create a favicon, which is the small icon that appears on the website tabs (go to the address bar and look at mine, which is two bird silhouettes).
 For your favicon, make sure it’s something simple that will look good super small.
 I wouldn’t recommend more than 1-2 letters in it, if you decide to use letters.
 Also make sure that the proportions are 1:1, to use the max amount of space allotted.